mongodb/docs/source/includes/fact-oplog-background.rst

 rate due to the load imposed by copying documents concurrently.
-After ``mongosync`` completes the initial sync, it applies changes faster and is more likely to maintain a position in the ``oplog`` that is close tothe real-time writes occuring on the source closter.
+After ``mongosync`` completes the initial sync, it applies changes faster and is more likely to maintain a position in the ``oplog`` that is close to the real-time writes occuring on the source cluster.

 If you anticipate syncing a large data set, or if you plan to pause synchronization for an extended period of time, you might exceed the